South Carolina Trial Attorneys Protecting Clients with Cancer After Exposure to Roundup Herbicide

 Roundup exposure non-Hodgkin’s lymphoma lawsuits

-The South Carolina product defect attorneys at McGowan, Hood & Felder, LLC, are adept at handling complicated environmental tort and consumer protection cases throughout the country.
+The South Carolina product defect attorneys at McGowan, Hood, Felder & Phillips, LLC, are adept at handling complicated environmental tort and consumer protection cases throughout the country.
 We protect our clients’ right to fair compensation when they have been injured by dangerous and defective products.
 We understand your frustrations and we fight for justice on behalf of our clients.
 We encourage you to call 803-327-7800, or fill out our contact form, to schedule your free initial consultation at one of our offices located throughout South Carolina and in North Carolina.
 We accept injury cases on contingency, so you do not pay any attorney fees until we win compensation for you.